haoranzhu94/haoranzhu94.github.io/docs/index.md

 # In Progress

-- **Extended Relaxation and Cutting-planes for Linear Programs with Complementarity Constraints** <br>
-  with Alberto Del Pia and Jeff Linderoth. <br>

 - **A Semidefinite Programming Approach to the Optimal Information Structure Problem in Parking Price Competition** <br>
   with Yuguang Wu and Xin Wang. <br>